 Well, I think I've found the solution to this problem (not the Muslim world one, I hasten to add), but the one of knives on planes.
 It's a plastic knife.
 While plastic knives aren't strictly speaking, by the letter of the law, allowed on planes, they are discreet enough to get through security if you pack them deep enough in your backpack and so that makes them de facto allowed.
 The one I like is this one Sea to Summit Delta Cutlery Set.
 I combines lightness, with practicality and the necessary discreetness.
 It's a bit pricey for three pieces of moulded plastic but, oh, the styling is immaculate!
 It also comes with a handy clip that holds them together.

-This is an extract from my upcoming book about my Camino adventures provisionally entitled We Pilgrims on the Camino de Santiago.
-It should be available on Amazon sometime in the course of 2016.
-Check back here for details, or if you'd like to be told when it's available and get a free copy, plese drop me an email to firstname.lastname@example.org.
+This is an extract from my upcoming book about my Camino adventures entitled We Pilgrims on the Camino de Santiago.
+It is available on Amazon - see the link at the bottom of this page.

 I was hilariously ill-prepared for my first Camino adventure.
 It was the autumn of 2003.
 I had a backpack, which was the only one I owned and which had served me well on various holidays, but for the Camino it was completely unsuitable.
 It was more like a soft suitcase you could carry on your back.
 And, naturally, I‘d packed far too much stuff.
 And the wrong stuff.
 I had a couple of changes of clothes, jeans, cotton socks and T-shirts, rain-gear that wasn‘t really waterproof, and loads of other things you‘d normally bring on a holidays but which were just completely wrong for the Camino (jeans, a spare pair of shoes, an ambitious reading list).
 I only had a week, which was probably just as well.